saasthavasan/JigsawRanomwareDecrypter/README.md

 # **Disclaimer**:

-As this software is **PROVIDED WITH ABSOLUTELY NO WARRANTY OF ANY KIND,YOU USE THIS SOFTWARE AT YOUR OWN RISK!**
+As this software is **PROVIDED WITH ABSOLUTELY NO WARRANTY OF ANY KIND,YOU USE THIS TOOL AT YOUR OWN RISK!**

-By using this tool **YOU TAKE FULL LEGAL RESPONSIBILITY FOR ANY POSSIBLE OUTCOME!**

-Keep in mind that this tool is based on intreracting with malicious encrypted files and it is also possible that while running this file the malware itslef might be active in the system.